This grain-free granola recipe is perfect as a healthy vegan breakfast recipe.

 - Coconut oil – keto approved!

 - Liquid sweetener – that is where you have to be very careful!
-Maple syrup contains sugar and therefore you can’t use it for this recipe.
-Otherwise Monk fruit syrup with maple flavor will be perfect.
-It contains zero carbs and barely no calories.
+Maple syrup contains sugar, and therefore you can’t use it for this recipe.
+Otherwise, Monk fruit syrup with maple flavor will be perfect.
+It contains zero carbs and barely any calories.

-- Dried cranberries contains lots of sugar, simply omit or replace by freeze dried raspberry for no-added sugar dry fruit option.
+- Dried cranberries contain lots of sugar.
+Simply omit or replace it with freeze-dried raspberry for the no-added-sugar dry fruit option.

 Vegan Paleo add-on

-- Preheat oven to 160C (320F).
-Line a large baking tray (or two medium size tray) with baking paper.
+- Preheat the oven to 320°F (160°C).
+Line a large baking tray (or two medium-size trays) with baking paper.
 Set aside.

 - In a large mixing bowl, add all the dry ingredients.
-Stir vigorously to evenly combine all the ingredients together.
+Stir vigorously to evenly combine all the ingredients.

-- Microwave until the coconut oi is melted.
+- Microwave until the coconut oil is melted.
 Otherwise, add those ingredients into a saucepan and warm under medium heat until the coconut oil is melted.

 - Pour the liquid ingredients onto the dry ingredients.
 Stir for about 1 minute to make sure all the ingredients are covered with the liquids.